Lovely Rita: Recording

-A second piano, played by Martin and processed electromechanically to wobble in and out of tune, was added for the solo on 21 March.
+A second piano, played by Martin was added for the solo on 21 March.
 This session was again filled with visitors.
 Among these were the band Pink Floyd, who were recording in a neighbouring studio and gained entry to the session through their producer, Norman Smith, formerly the Beatles' recording engineer.
 Although Pink Floyd were established as one of the leading bands in the London underground scene, they were intimidated to be in the Beatles' presence.
 Drummer Nick Mason recalled that they watched the band mixing "Lovely Rita" but they were "God-like figures to us" and any interaction between the two groups was minimal.
-Pink Floyd later used effects inspired by "Lovely Rita" when recording their instrumental composition "Pow R. Toc H." from their debut album, The Piper at the Gates of Dawn.

 The final mono mix was completed that night, and a month later, the stereo mix was done.
 During mixdown the tape machine ran at 48.75 Hz instead of the standard 50 Hz, affecting the pitch on the released track.
 With vari-speed having been applied throughout the recording process, the song's key is around E flat major.
 According to Martin, "Lovely Rita" and "When I'm Sixty Four" were the songs that would have been cut from Sgt.
 Pepper had the Beatles not been pressured into issuing "Strawberry Fields Forever" and "Penny Lane" as a non-album single in advance of the album's release.
 In the opinion of music critic Richie Unterberger, "Lovely Rita" is "one of the more lighthearted songs on Sgt.
 Pepper's Lonely Hearts Club Band, and consequently one of the more critically overlooked".